Chiral Spin and Orbital Angular Momentum Textures in Mn Chains on W(110): Interplay of Spin-Orbit Coupling and Crystal Field Effects: Results and Discussions

-For the NW the orbital and spin moments are at an angle on each Mn site, but they present very similar spiral patterns, i.e. they have the same periodicity.
-In the case of the DNW, the spin and orbital magnetic configurations also have similar periodicity.
-However, in case of the stripes, the orbital moments have a distinct magnetic configuration, which is drastically different from, and incommensurate with, the spin arrangement.
-Except for the edge atoms, the orbital magnetic moments tend to align in-plane along the stripe's direction, both for Stripe1 and Stripe2.

-In order to analyse the role played by the spin-orbit coupling on the ground state spin and orbital magnetic configurations, we have explored how the spin- and orbital moments vary for different values of the spin-orbit coupling strength ($\lambda$).
-In Fig.~\ref{fig:fig-soc} we show results of the NW ground state spin and orbital magnetic moments arrangements calculated self consistently for different values of $\lambda_{\eta}$.
-Here, $\lambda_{\eta} = \eta \lambda$ where $\lambda$ is the calculated value of SOC strength, for each Mn and W atom, used in determining the results depicted in Fig.~\ref{fig:orbit-conf}.
+For the NW the orbital and spin moments are at an angle on each Mn site, but they present very similar spiral patterns.
+However, in the DNW and the stripes, the orbital moments have a distinct magnetic configuration, which seems rather different from the spin arrangement.
+Except for the edge atoms, the orbital magnetic moments tend to align in-plane along the DNW's length direction, and the same happens for Stripe-1 and Stripe-2 nanostructures (see Fig.~\ref{fig:orbit-conf} and \ref{fig:angle-ms-mo-nw}).
+It is instructive to examine the role played by the spin-orbit coupling in the ground-state magnetic configurations of these nanostructures, and to do so we examine how they vary for different values of the SOC strength $\lambda$.
+Fig.~\ref{fig:fig-soc} shows the results of spin and orbital magnetic moment arrangements calculated self-consistently for Stripe-1 with different values of $\lambda_{\eta}$.
+Here, $\eta$ is an overall scaling factor: $\lambda_{\eta} = \eta \lambda$, where $\lambda$ represents the values of the SOC intensities calculated for each Mn and W atoms that were used to obtain the results depicted in Fig.~\ref{fig:orbit-conf}.

-We note that the SOC strength has a significant influence on the orientation dependence of the orbital magnetic orderings as well as the magnitude of the Mn orbital moments.
-The latter tends to increase with the enhancement of the SOC coupling values, with values ranging from $\approx$ 0.02$\mu_\text{B}$/atom, for $\eta=0.1$, to $\approx$ 0.6$\mu_\text{B}$/atom for $\eta=2$.
-For relatively small values of $\lambda_{\eta}$ the spin and orbital moments of each Mn atom are virtually uncoupled, whereas for sufficiently large SOC values they tend to align in the same direction, as expected.
+We note that the SOC intensity significantly influences the orbital magnetic ordering, as well as the magnitude of the Mn orbital moments, which tends to increase with the enhancement of the SOC coupling values.
+For relatively small values of $\lambda_{\eta}$ the spin and orbital moments of each Mn atom are misaligned (see Fig. 5(a)), whereas for sufficiently large SOC values they practically line up (Fig. 5(b)).